Marion Pugh

-Marion Condy Pugh (September 6, 1919 – November 20, 1976) was an American professional football quarterback who played two seasons with the New York Giants of the National Football League (NFL).
+Marion Condy Pugh (September 6, 1919 – November 20, 1976) was an American professional football player who was a quarterback for two seasons with the New York Giants of the National Football League (NFL).
 He was selected by the Philadelphia Eagles in the third round of the 1941 NFL draft after playing college football and baseball at Texas A&M University.
 He was also a member of the Miami Seahawks of the All-America Football Conference (AAFC).

 Early life and college

 Marion Condy Pugh was born on September 6, 1919, in Fort Worth, Texas.
 He attended North Side High School in Fort Worth.

 Pugh played college football for the Texas A&M Aggies of Texas A&M University.
 He was on the freshman team in 1937 and was a three-year letterman from 1938 to 1940.
 In 1939, he completed 43 of 84 passes (51.2%) for 458 yards, two touchdowns, and ten interceptions while also rushing 46 times for 135 yards and one touchdown.
 The 1939 Aggies were national champions.
 Pugh helped the Aggies win 19 straight games from 1939 to 1940.
 He was named second-team All-Southwest Conference (SWC) by both the Associated Press and the United Press as a senior in 1940.
 Pugh also played baseball at Texas A&M, earning All-SWC honors.
 He graduated from college in 1941.
 Pugh was inducted into the Texas A&M Athletic Hall of Fame in 1971.